GiangNguyen1207/screp/README.md

 📈 View graph and summary of walking records

+⛅ Have a weather forecast service ready for you

+🔔 Subscribe to weather notification service at a chosen time

-📸 Take photos during your walk
+📸 Take photos during your walk and have them pinned on the map

 🖼️ View your photos in app gallery grouped by location